 Karko Village Signs MoU Supporting PFR for Siang Upper Multipurpose Project

-Yingkiong, February 1: In a significant step towards advancing the preparatory phase of the Siang Upper Multipurpose Project (SUMP), residents of Karko village on Sunday signed a Memorandum of Understanding (MoU) with the Government of Arunachal Pradesh, extending formal support for the preparation of the project’s Pre-Feasibility Report (PFR).
+Yingkiong, February 1: In a significant development for the proposed Siang Upper Multipurpose Project (SUMP), residents of Karko village in Upper Siang district on Sunday signed a Memorandum of Understanding (MoU) with the Government of Arunachal Pradesh, extending formal support for the preparation of the project’s Pre-Feasibility Report (PFR).
+The move marks another important step in the preliminary assessment phase of one of the country’s most ambitious hydropower and flood-management projects.

 Karko Village Signs MoU Supporting PFR for Siang Upper Multipurpose Project

-The MoU signing ceremony was held at the DC Bungalow meeting hall in Yingkiong.
-The agreement was signed between village representative Dumiin Nokar and Upper Siang Deputy Commissioner Talo Jerang, in the presence of district officials and representatives from the Hydro Power Department.
+The MoU signing ceremony was held at the Deputy Commissioner’s Bungalow meeting hall in Yingkiong.
+The agreement was signed by Dumiin Nokar, representing Karko village, and Upper Siang Deputy Commissioner Talo Jerang, in the presence of district officials, representatives of the Hydro Power Department, and community leaders.

-The programme was attended by Pasighat West MLA Ninnong Ering and Tuting - Yingkiong MLA Alo Libang, who emphasised the need for a transparent, scientific and consultative approach to development.
-They said the PFR is a crucial first step to assess technical feasibility, environmental impact, social implications and strategic importance of the project, while ensuring community participation and safeguarding local interests.
+The event was attended by Pasighat West MLA Ninong Ering and Tuting-Yingkiong MLA Alo Libang, who stressed the importance of adopting a transparent, scientific, and consultative approach in the planning and execution of large infrastructure projects.
+Both leaders emphasized that the preparation of the PFR is a crucial stage that will help assess the technical feasibility, environmental impact, social implications, and strategic importance of the proposed project.

-Senior officials present at the event included Chief Engineer (Siang Basin), DHPD Er.
-Karom Preme; Joint Secretary, Hydro Power Department, Hage Lailang; Superintendent of Police, Upper Siang District, Token Saring; Nodal Officer (SUMP) Er.
-Atek Miyu; and Superintending Engineer, DHPD, Jengging, Er.
+Several senior officials were present at the programme, including Chief Engineer (Siang Basin), Department of Hydropower Development (DHPD), Er.
+Karom Preme; Joint Secretary, Hydro Power Department, Hage Lailang; Superintendent of Police, Upper Siang, Token Saring; Nodal Officer (SUMP), Er.
+Atek Miyu; and Superintending Engineer, DHPD Jengging, Er.
 D. Kamduk.

 ALSO READ: Sky Walk, Roller Coaster and Tourism Complex Inaugurated at Acheso in Dibang Valley

-Residents of Karko village welcomed the government’s awareness-driven and consultative process and assured full cooperation in PFR-related activities.
-With Karko’s endorsement, five villages - Riew, Riga, Pangkang (Kumku), Begging and Karko - have now signed MoUs supporting the PFR preparation.
+Residents of Karko village welcomed the government’s awareness-driven and participatory approach and assured their full cooperation in activities related to the preparation of the PFR.
+With Karko joining the process, five villages—Riew, Riga, Pangkang (Kumku), Begging, and Karko—have now signed MoUs supporting the PFR preparation.

-The Siang Upper Multipurpose Project, with an estimated capacity of around 11,000 MW, is envisioned as a major hydropower and flood-management initiative of national importance, aimed at regulating river flows, enhancing water and energy security, and fostering long-term development in the region.
+The proposed Siang Upper Multipurpose Project, with an estimated generation capacity of around 11,000 MW, is envisioned as a project of national significance.
+Apart from hydropower generation, it is expected to contribute to flood moderation, water resource management, energy security, and long-term socio-economic development in Arunachal Pradesh and the wider region.

 Previous Post Next Post